 North American hognose snakes are a non-medically significant venomous genus of fossorial colubrid snakes native to southern Canada, northern Mexico, and most of the United States.
 There are actually 3 recognized genera of “hognose” snakes:

 - Lystrophis (South America)

 Although unrelated, these snakes look like they could be cousins.
 That is due to a phenomenon called convergent evolution — when unrelated species evolve similar traits as a result of adapting to similar habitats/ecological niches.

-This hognose snake care guide discusses the three species of Heterodon, North American hognose snakes:
+This hognose snake care guide discusses the three recognized species of Heterodon, North American hognose snakes:

 - Eastern hognose (Heterodon platirhinos)

 North American hognose snakes have a variety of common names (though misleading): “puff adders” (not to be confused with African vipers), “spreadheads,” “hissing adders,” “sand adders,” “spreading vipers,” “blowing vipers,” and “blow snakes.”
 Fearsome titles for such adorable little snakes!

 Many of these common names reference the hognose’s extensive repertoire of defensive behaviors.
 If they feel threatened by a potential predator (including humans), they may expand the ribs along the front of their body, cobra-like, to make themselves appear bigger.
 This display is often accompanied by loud hissing.
 But hognoses are most famous for their dramatic act of playing dead:

 Hognose snakes are characterized by short faces with upturned, pig-like snouts used for digging in sandy soil and unearthing buried toads.
 They have keeled, matte scales along the length of their body, although coloring and pattern vary based on species.
 They also have round pupils, indicating that they are active during the day (diurnal), although they are most active during the morning and late afternoon hours.